 The photo above shows the room before I found the headboard.
 Blanca probably preferred this unblocked view of the birds and squirrels.
 This is the cute yellow floral bedding from our previous guestroom that now seems a bit out of place with the rug.
 The headboard really grounds the space and it will be more comfortable for guests to lean against, rather than the windows.
 Hunting down an antique bed can be tiresome, and if you are looking to find one in a king or Cal king, it is pretty impossible.
 Here are some options to get the look without the trials and tribulations.
 These choices here and here are upholstered, which I like, but worry my cat would scratch up.
 I would totally buy this cane headboard for our future basement renovation!
 And this four poster bed is such a dream.

 Back to the new bedding combination!
+How do you make a guestroom cozy?
 In addition to layering blankets, I added a couple throw pillows.
 I didn’t want to overwhelm the bed since the headboard has such pretty scroll detail.
 I chose the Boll & Branch pillow cover to match the chunky knit throw and a Target block print lumbar.
 The lumbar pillow is sadly sold out, but I found items with similar color palette here, here, and here.

 Remember how I said the majority of the room’s walls were bare?
 That prompted me to add some of the art we have sitting around in boxes and closets.
 I wasn’t quite sure where to start.
 I had two pictures that are so-so.
 Lately we have been working to clean out our basement and as I was looking through piles, stacks and the like I found a vintage frame I had totally forgot about.
 It is a nice wood, with a bit of metallic and the inner part is lined with a neutral linen.
 I didn’t have a canvas, but I had a ton of cardboard.
 Using some old paint samples, I painted the abstract picture shown above in the middle.
 To attach the cardboard to the canvas I asked my mister to staple it down.
 I figured if it was hideous, I could just recycle it.
 So far it is holding up until I get an actual canvas.
 Check out the process here.
 If you aren’t up to paint on your own here are some similar abstract prints, a cool solid circle and some graphic spirals.
 For the two pieces on the sides I used Target Project 62 frames for some art we had bought during a trip.